We know what you may be thinking. "Here it comes — information about flu — again. They're going to tell me I need to get a flu shot."

 The blame can be shared.
 All of those people contracted the flu from someone else, said Surgeon General Jerome Adams, M.D., M.P.H., during the press conference.

 This year, as in past years, the vaccine is especially important for older people, young children, pregnant women and those who have chronic or long-term health problems.
 No excuses now: Your doctor can give the shot, as can clinics, pharmacies and even your place of employment.
+And if it's already too late for you: in October 2018 the FDA approved its first new drug to fight the flu in 20 years.

 More flu knowledge